 After receiving a $1.9bn (£1.2bn) fine over money laundering in 2012, HSBC admitted that its money laundering controls were not fit for purpose.
-The bank said earlier this year that it is using Google Cloud machine learning capabilities for anti-money laundering.
+The bank said back in 2017 that it is using Google Cloud machine learning capabilities for anti-money laundering.

 The CIO at HSBC Darryl West said the bank is using machine learning to run "analytics over this huge dataset with great compute capability to identify patterns in the data to bring out what looks like nefarious activity within our customer base.
 The patterns that we identify are then escalated to the agencies and we work with them to track down the bad guys."

 Read next: HSBC turns to Google Cloud for analytics and machine learning capabilties

 HSBC has also been working with the London-based big data startup Quantexa to help the bank spot potential money laundering activity.

 HSBC has been piloting the technology since 2017, which uses AI techniques to analyse internal, publicly available, and transactional data within a customer’s wider network to spot rogue behaviour.
 It is now integrating Quantexa technology into its systems this year.

 The bank participated in a $3.3 million (£2.3 million) funding round in Quantexa in March 2017.